json-schema-org/json-schema-spec/jsonschema-core.md

 [^18]: Multiple "canonical" IRIs?
-We Acknowledge this is potentially confusing, and direct you to read the CREF located in the [JSON Pointer fragments and embedded schema resources](#json-pointer-embedded) section for further comments.
+We Acknowledge this is potentially confusing, and direct you to read the CREF located in the [JSON Pointer fragments and embedded schema resources](#embedded) section for further comments.

 ## [Appendix] Manipulating schema documents and references

 Various tools have been created to rearrange schema documents based on how and where references (`$ref`) appear.
 This appendix discusses which use cases and actions are compliant with this specification.

 ### Bundling schema resources into a single document

 A set of schema resources intended for use together can be organized with each in its own schema document, all in the same schema document, or any granularity of document grouping in between.